 What we like: An affordable and lightweight hardshell from a trusted brand.

-What we don’t: In-house membrane isn’t as reliable as Gore-Tex.
+What we don’t: In-house membrane may not be as reliable as Gore-Tex.

 The Taiss goes head-to-head with a design like the Norrøna Falketind GTX above.
-Both jackets are ideal pairings for fast-and-light travel or springtime conditions, with lightweight builds (the Mammut is only 0.3 oz. heavier), supple 30-denier shells, and pit zips.
-But while the Falketind features a premium Gore-Tex membrane with soft liner, the Taiss cuts costs with an in-house Drytechnology Pro waterproof membrane (which we have yet to test).
-It’s certainly a less premium option, but Mammut has a strong track record for quality and you simply won’t find Gore-Tex at this price point.
-For a step up in protection for true winter weather, check out the Taiss Pro HS ($559), which features a 70-denier shell and Mammut’s Dry Expedition membrane.
+Both jackets are ideal pairings for fast-and-light travel or springtime conditions, with lightweight builds (the Mammut is 2.2 oz. heavier), relatively thin and supple shells (the Falketind is slightly beeifer), and pit zips.
+But while the Falketind features a premium Gore-Tex membrane with a soft liner, the Taiss cuts costs with an in-house waterproof membrane (which we have yet to test).
+It's certainly a less premium option, but Mammut has a strong track record for quality, and you simply won't find Gore-Tex at this price point.

 See the Men's Mammut Taiss HS See the Women's Mammut Taiss HS